Awards and recognition

 The MRC is proud to celebrate the awards and prizes given to our researchers.
 These, along with other forms of acknowledgement such as being appointed to the editorial board of a journal, are a valuable recognition of the quality of research undertaken by MRC scientists.

 Below is a selection of MRC researchers who have been recognised in various ways.
-Further details are included in the awards and recognition chapter of the MRC outputs report 2012.
+Further details are included in the awards and recognition chapter (PDF 4.01MB) of the MRC outputs report 2013/14.

 Nobel Prize Winners